 The objective of the Doctor of Philosophy (PhD) degree in Public Health in the School of Public Health (SPH) is to educate the next generation of public health leaders capable of conducting independent research in academia, governmental public health, health care organizations and the private sector.
 A graduate of the PhD program in Public Health will contribute new public health knowledge and develop interventions to promote health, reduce health disparities and ameliorate critical health problems at the population, societal and global level.

 Prerequisites: Basic Public Health Core: 15 credit hours

 Applicants to the Doctor of Philosophy must provide documentation of successful completion of the five core public health competencies on the graduate level.
 The Council on Education for Public Health (CEPH) designates the following competencies as public health core knowledge areas: Biostatistics, Epidemiology, Environmental Health, Health Services Administration, and Social and Behavioral Sciences.
 Applicants can waive these courses if they enter the PhD program with a MPH or for those who successfully completed a comparable course(s) with a grade of B or better.

 Summary of PhD Degree Requirements: 62 credit hours

-The PhD program requires completion of a minimum of 62 credit hours of course work and a declared specialization in a public health core area.
+The PhD program requires completion of a minimum of 62 credit hours of course work and a declared concentration in a public health core area.
 Students are also required to complete a dissertation.
 The candidates must satisfy the course requirements and credit hours in the following areas: